A lot of marketers and business owners are obsessed with customer acquisition.

 - How to calculate your customer retention rate, and 16 customer retention strategies to increase it.

-- Case studies to show you how real ecommerce companies have executed these strategies.
+- Case studies to show you how actual ecommerce companies have executed these strategies.

-- The best Shopify apps to help you increase your store’s customer retention rate.
+- The best Shopify apps to help you improve your store’s customer retention rate.

 Table of Content